Swine Feed Market Analysis by Mordor Intelligence

 By Supplement Type: Enzymes Lead Functional Additive Surge

 Enzymes accounted for 22.4% of the supplement value in 2025 and are projected to grow at an 8.9% CAGR through 2031, outpacing vitamins and amino acids.
 Phytase reached near-universal adoption by 2024.
-However, the uptake of carbohydrases and proteases remains high in the Asia-Pacific region due to cost concerns and distribution inertia.
+However, the uptake of carbohydrases and proteases remains limited in the Asia-Pacific region due to cost concerns and distribution inertia.
 Thermostable variants launched in 2025 survive 90 °C pelleting, removing a major performance barrier.
 Vitamins claim a high share and mirror overall feed tonnage growth.
 Synthetic amino acids expand slowly but steadily, as environmental emissions caps push mills to reduce total crude protein.

 The share of antibiotics dropped to very low levels after bans, with alternatives such as organic acids and essential oils rising.
 Acidifiers offer low-cost pH control in nursery diets.
 Probiotics and botanicals gain favor under “natural” positioning, even though field efficacy remains context-dependent.
 Mills increasingly demand tailor-made premixes that bundle multiple functionals for specific grain matrices, shifting competition from single ingredients to solution packages.